One of the biggest tools for success also happens to be one of the simplest ones.

 You do not need to run marathons or triathlons to get a significant health improvement.
 Instead you get a lot of fitness and emotional gains from a small amount of daily walking.

-In today’s Habit Change Profile, I will cover the many benefits of walking.
+In today’s post, I will cover the many benefits of walking.
 You’ll see how it can improve your mental, physical and emotional health.

 Plus you’ll discover a few ideas on how to motivate yourself to walk each and every day.